Shahid718/Programming-Phase-field-in-Fortran/model_A/allen_cahn/README.md

 ```
 ### **Evolution**

-This part starts the evaluation at each time step for all grid points. `time_loop` is the statement label for the time do loop. `row` and `column` are statment labels for i and j do loops respectively.
+This part starts the evaluation at each time step for all grid points. `time_loop` is the `do construct name`. `row` and `column` are `construct names` for i and j do loops respectively.

 ```Fortran
   !--- start microstructure evolution